 Sun, Seed & Soil now in print!

-Sun, Seed & Soil: Tips and Techniques for a Northern Garden by Dan Rubin was published by Boulder in 2023 and is available now at bookstores and online from the publisher.
-It covers the information Dan has shared in his Spring workshops in great detail and in a more digestible form.
-The richly-illustrated 336-page deluxe paperback edition includes more than 300 photos, tables and charts to help you navigate the seasons in your own garden, to help you grow vegetables, fruit and flowers anywhere with long, cold winters.
+Sun, Seed & Soil: Tips and Techniques for a Northern Garden by Dan Rubin was published by Boulder in 2023 and is now available at most bookstores and online from the publisher.
+It covers detailed information that Dan has been sharing in his Spring workshops, presented in a easy-to-digest form.
+The richly-illustrated 336-page deluxe paperback edition includes more than 300 photos, tables and charts to help you navigate the seasons in your own garden, and help you grow vegetables, fruit and flowers anywhere that has long, cold winters.
 Copies are $34.95.
+To order a copy, check with your local bookstore or go to Boulder Books.

 Food Producers Forum

-To support and expand community-based food production, we helped found a provincial non-profit group in 2019, for information sharing and incubation of new ideas among gardeners and growers in Newfoundland and Labrador, called Food Producers Forum.
-Over the next five years, we have launched projects to help rebuild food security across our province and our region.
-If you are interested in being part of this work, visit us online at: www.foodproducersforum.com.
+To expand community-based food production, we established a non-profit group in 2019, dedicated to sharing new ideas among gardeners and farmers in Newfoundland and Labrador.
+The Food Producers Forum website is your online "encyclopedia of gardening and food."
+In just six years, we have conducted a survey of community food producers, held an online provincial conference and launched a series of local projects to rebuild food security across our province.
+If you would like to be part of this work, or to learn more, visit us online at: www.foodproducersforum.com.

 Earth Sheltered Greenhouse

-Since 2017 we have been developing a wonderful project, an earth sheltered greenhouse, banked in the earth for better insulation in cold weather.
+Since 2017 we have been developing a wonderful design for an earth sheltered greenhouse that is banked in the earth for better insulation in cold weather.
 Working with two rounds of engineering students at Memorial University, we completed a design for a 240 square foot structure for year round food production.
 In our second phase, funded by Memorial's Public Partnerships, we convened a group of 21 local food producers and activists to fine tune the design and figure out how to make it fit into local communities.
 We built a demonstration version at the O'Brien Farm in St. John's.
-We are currently helping local groups build three more of these in Mary's Harbour Labrador, King's Point and Port Blandford NL.
-We are also working on a collection of designs for raised beds, greenhouses and root cellars that we plan to release in the Spring of 2025.
-To find out more: www.foodproducersforum.com.
+As part of the Provincial Food Network Project, we helped communities build an ESG in Mary's Harbour Labrador, King's Point and Port Blandford NL.
+We are To contact us about our greenhouse design, please email us at foodproducersforum@gmail.com.

 Creating the Year Round Garden

-Over the past 14 years, more than 2200 people have attended our talks and workshop sessions.
-We offer these workshops in Pouch Cove, Salmonier and also at the Farmer's Market in St. John's.
-Pouch Cove sessions included a home cooked lunch and garden tours, along with seed starting and raised bed construction.
-If any local group would like to plan a workshop on extending the growing season, just email us at info@perfectlyperennial.ca.
+Over the past 17 years, more than 2500 people have attended our talks and workshop sessions.
+We have offered these workshops in Pouch Cove, Salmonier and at the Mercy Centre in St. John's.
+These full-day sessions include a home cooked lunch and garden tours, along with hands on seed starting and raised bed construction.
+If a local group would like to invite us to present a workshop on extending the growing season, email us at info@perfectlyperennial.ca.

 Uncle Dirt radio show and podcast